How to Get Better at Wine Tasting: A Guide to Developing Your Palate

 Drinking wine too cold or too warm

-Tasting after brushing teeth
+Tasting right after brushing your teeth

 Only drinking one style of wine